xalaida/laravel-money/README.md

 - [ ] add possibility to extend migration
 - [ ] add command to show outdated rates
 - [ ] integrations with laravel cashier
-- [x] add auto transformer for upper-cased currency code
-- [x] feature formatting money into different locale
-- [x] add possibility to specify concrete formatter locale
-- [x] define two different currencies: app and request.
-App currency is used as absolute currency (similar to app.timezone).
-Request currency is the currency to convert into.
-- [x] think about default currency prices (one field in the database)
-- [x] feature formatting money using given formatter (add `formatUsing()` method)
-- [x] add config parameter as currency (default converter currency)